D-ShorelineS/ShorelineS/docs/source/Description_of_ShorelineS/How_the_model_works.rst

-Given the local wave angle with respect to the coast normal and the refracted wave conditions (or deep water wave directions in the case of the CERC1 and CERC2 formulas) the longshore transport can be computed at each transport point between two adjacent coastline points.
+Given the local wave angle with respect to the coast normal and the refracted wave conditions (or deep water wave directions in the case of the CERC1 and CERC2 formulas) the longshore transport can be computed at\delta each transport point between two adjacent coastline points.
 At present, a choice of formulations as listed in Table 1 is available to be used.